A selection principle for 2D steady Euler flows via the vanishing viscosity limit: Introduction

 Here, the parameter $\nu>0$ denotes the viscosity coefficient, or equivalently, the reciprocal of the Reynolds number.
-In 1904, Prandtl \cite{Prandtl_1904} proposed that for a 2D steady flow at high Reynolds number, the vorticity remains constant within the closed streamline region.
-This result was rediscovered by Batchelor in 1956 \cite{Batchelor_JFM_1956} and is now known as the Prandtl-Batchelor theorem.
+In his seminal paper \cite{Prandtl_1904} in 1904, Prandtl made two closely related discoveries concerning steady flows at high Reynolds numbers.
+On the one hand, he introduced boundary-layer theory, explaining how viscosity may remain relevant in a thin layer adjacent to a solid boundary while the bulk flow is effectively inviscid.
+This idea initiated the vast theory of Prandtl boundary layers and the analysis of vanishing viscosity limit for solutions of Navier-Stokes equations; see, for example, \cite{OS_book_1999,GN_APDE_2017,GM_ARMA_2019,GI_CPAM_2023, Schlichting, Gao_Zhang,IM_AIA_2021,IM_FMP_2026} and the references therein.
+On the other hand, Prandtl also observed that, in a 2D steady flow at high Reynolds number, the vorticity remains constant within the closed streamline region.
+It is this second insight that is most directly related to the selection problem studied in the present paper.
+Prandtl's constant-vorticity principle was rediscovered by Batchelor in 1956 \cite{Batchelor_JFM_1956} and is now known as the Prandtl-Batchelor theorem.
 The selection of the limiting vorticity value is addressed in \cite{Batchelor_JFM_1956,FL_conference_1956,Wood_JFM_1957,Riley_JEM_1981,Kim_PF_1999,KC_SIAM_2001,van_FDR_2007,DIN_ARMA_2024}.

 Two further issues require attention regarding the Prandtl-Batchelor theorem.
-First, the topology in which $\bv^\nu$ converges to $\bv$ needs to be addressed.
-Numerical evidence suggests that the vanishing viscosity limit under weak convergence may select weak Euler solutions, such as vortex sheets \cite{Okamoto_JDDE_1996,KO_AML_2023}.
-This problem is also intimately related to the resolution of Leray's problem \cite{KPR_Annals_2015}.
-Second, from a mathematical standpoint, the Prandtl-Batchelor theorem's assumption that all streamlines are closed requires justification.
-It is this latter issue that motivates our work.
-The method developed here, together with \cite{KPR_Annals_2015}, may in turn help address the former in the future.
+First, from a mathematical point of view, the assumption of the Prandtl-Batchelor theorem that all streamlines are closed requires justification.
+This important issue is one of the major motivations of our work.
+Second, the topology in which $\bv^\nu$ converges to $\bv$ needs to be addressed.
+Numerical evidence suggests that the vanishing viscosity limit under weak convergence may select weak solutions of the Euler system, such as vortex sheets \cite{Okamoto_JDDE_1996,KO_AML_2023}.
+As a first step toward the selection of general Euler flows, we focus here on local strong convergence in the vanishing viscosity limit, leaving the study of weak convergence for future work.